Opel blew the budget on Ms. Schiffer, because there’s certainly nothing left for anything else. You know, like production values, creativity, wit …

 [I’m leaving space here for you to insert a hilarious German stereotype of your own choosing.
 I couldn’t think of any and frankly I don’t see why I have to do all the work round here – especially on a Sunday…]

 Now I could go on about the turgid dialogue, the frankly ridiculous set up where two millennials discuss moisturiser, beard maintenance, the price of sourdough bread these days and their recent dreams over a coffee, while their wives/girlfriends are out bearbaiting or watching the footie down the pub, but frankly, I have neither the energy nor inclination.
 I will however add as a postscript that Astra sales fell 10% last year.
-Good.
+I hope they’re pleased with themselves.